Welcome

 Displayers are visual components that can show data.
 Dashbuilder supports by default all the popular charts types, tables, metrics with customized structure and style, data selectors to filter the whole visualization and finally external displayers, which are custom applications used to display data.

-Dashbuilder consider as displayer every component with a settings, so when the settings is declared then the type must be declared as well:
+Dashbuilder consider as displayer every component with a settings, so when the settings is declared then the type must be declared as well (we can also use displayer instead of settings):

 datasets: